Think of brands and logos. Does any come to mind? If you can remember a specific one, better still its tagline, then it has served its purpose.

 Are you ready to equip yourself with a prestigious Bristish degree, with a fraction of the cost?

-- Gain access to advance standing into Year 3 of the BA (Hons) in Advertising & Digital Marketing offered by the University of Northampton.
+- Gain access to advanced standing into Year 3 of the BA (Hons) in Advertising & Digital Marketing offered by the University of Northampton.

 About University of Sunderland?